gchwalik/pawsitive/backend/README.md

 We use [`ruff`](https://github.com/astral-sh/ruff) as both the linter and formatter.

-Linting is validating that your code is formatted well, but doesn't make changes.
-Formatting actually formats your code to standard styling.
+Linting is static code analysis (it doesn't make changes) used to check for errors, bugs, and stylistic inconsistencies.
+Formatting actually formats your code to your configured style rules.

 You can run `make fmt` to format your code, then `make lint` to surface any remaining issues to manually fix. `make lint` should pass before a pr goes to review.